 The length of any defects liability period will depend on the nature of the build, the type of work a particular contractor carries out and whether it is likely that any inherent defects may take time to become apparent.
 For example, it is not uncommon for contracts involving complex builds and large government contracts to specify longer defects liability periods than a simple domestic building contract.

 Why specify a defects liability period in a contract?

 A defects liability period gives both a principal and contractor a degree of certainty as to the process that will be followed for making good any defects which may not be apparent at the date of practical completion.

 In addition, a defects liability period can also be useful in providing a means of making good any defects that are apparent at the time of practical completion but which either do not need to be rectified prior to practical completion or perhaps cannot be easily rectified due to the presence of other contractors and trades still working on the build.

-Once a defect is fixed does a new defects liability period commence?
+Once a defect is fixed does a new the period restart?

 Whether a new defects liability period applies to rectified work will depend on the terms of each particular construction contract.
 It is important that both the principal and contractor are clear on this point prior to entering into a contract.

 What right to damages exists for covering the costs of rectifying a defect?

 Ordinarily any defect would be a breach of contract.
 There have been several cases where the courts have considered whether the existence of a defects liability period in a contract alters or removes the need for a common law right to damages with individual cases appearing to turn on their particular facts and the behaviour of the parties to the contract.

 Generally, damages for any defects will cover the amount needed to ensure that the work is brought up to the standard that a contractor was initially required to provide under the contract.